Art and Design

 Throughout the key stages, children will practise skills and record their ideas within a personal sketchbook, which will progress through the school with them.
 The skills and language learnt, can be applied to their cross-curricular learning and will support progression across other areas of the curriculum.
 Time is planned into each unit to ensure that our children learn to be reflective of their own and others’ art, craft and design work and have the tools to evaluate work sensitively and effectively.

-Alongside their practical learning, our children develop a knowledge of famous artists and deepen their awareness of art related vocabulary and concepts.
+Alongside their practical learning, our children develop a knowledge of famous artists from a range of cultures and backgrounds and deepen their awareness of art related vocabulary and concepts.

 Our children develop the key skills and knowledge as set out in the Art and Design section of the National Curriculum.
 Children are proud of their work and this pride is reflected in their sketchbooks and the creative outcomes on classroom displays.